hcsoftware/TastyApp/README.md

 This application has 2 fragments.
 One to list the search results, and one to show the recipe on detail.<br>
 The viewModels use Hilt Injection, and LiveData to comunicate events.
 App layers and classes: <br>
  -> model. * dataclasses.
-This class holds the different data classes used in  api responses / app. <br> -> network * ApiService.
-This class handles the api requests from the viewmodel and pass the parsed response through the callback.<br>
+This class holds the different data classes used in the app.<br> -> network * ApiService.
+This class handles the api requests from the repository through Coroutines.<br>
-            * Callback.
-This interface is used to get the result from the apiservice in the viewmodel.<br>
  -> Utils.  * Extensions.
 Holds some extensions functions, like hide keyboard from any context.<br>
             * InputValidator.
 A simple class to validate user input message.<br>
  -> Views  -> Adapters * Holds the listview adapters and their interface for click handling in the fragment.<br>
             * Holds the main activity and fragments.<br>
+ -> Repositories -> RecipeRepository  * Handles the requests from the viewModel and connects with the ApiService.<br>
- ->  ViewModel -> * SearchViewModel.
-This viewModel provides:  -> the recipe list from the apiservice -<br>
+ ->  ViewModel -> * The viewModels handles the data and provides the views.
-                * RecipeViewModel.
-Provides recipe in detail from the Api Service.<br>

   Some ScreenShots:
   <div>